ravl1084/R4vim/README.md

 ## Goals
 * Provide this functionality for Vim.
 * Simplicity.
-Send commands to R.
+Send commands to R, display output in a buffer.

 ## Dependencies
 * [R](https://cran.r-project.org/)